RealProHenis/YouTube-Sub-Age-Chat-Command/README.md

 # YouTube Sub Age Command (Streamlabs Chatbot Script)

-A chat command for YouTube streamers (who use Streamlabs Chatbot) that allows viewers to type !subage in live chat, and get a return message with the date & time they subscribed to the streamer's channel!
+A chat command for YouTube streamers (who use Streamlabs Chatbot) that allows viewers to type !subage in live chat, and get a return message with the date & time they subscribed to the streamer's channel

 ## Streamer Requirements